 OpenFaaS - Serverless Functions Made Simple¶

-- Write functions in any language for Linux or Windows and package in Docker/OCI image format
+- Write functions in any language and package them in Docker/OCI-format containers

 OpenFaaS has a thriving community of Open Source contributors and users.

 Find out more about our weekly office hours call on the Community Page

 Do we need the Community Edition (CE) or Pro?

 The OpenFaaS (CE) is suitable for exploration or a PoC.
 OpenFaaS Pro was specifically built for use in production.

 Have you written a blog post or given a talk?¶